jvkoebbe/gamblersruin/main.md

 You should see a small window show up in the upper left hand corner of your screen.
 The textfields can be used to play around with the Gambler's Ruin problem.
 To see how the code works, just hit the Simulate button.
 Change the parameters and see what happens.

+### Opening a CMD Window to Run the Gamblers Ruin Application

+To get at all of the Java commands on a Windows system, you will need to open a CMD window.
+This can be done by running the command in Windows.
+Hold down the meta key (the one with the Microsoft logo) and type an 'r'.
+A window will pop up.
+Then type the command "cmd" and enter to start a CMD-Window.
+The **javac** and **java** commands can be run from inside this window to execute the commands and start up the Graphical User Interface (GUI).